Dexia clients fret as Belgium, France plan rescue

 Under the rescue, the lender to thousands of French and Belgian towns will see its French municipal funding arm broken off and combined with French state bank Caisse des Depots and Banque Postale, the banking arm of France's post office.

-Belgium's caretaker prime minister, Yves Leterme, said nationalisation of the banking activities, including a large retail operation, was being considered.
+Belgium's caretaker prime minister, Yves Leterme, said nationalization of the banking activities, including a large retail operation, was being considered.

-Leterme also said guarantees Belgium planned to provide to Dexia did not represent a risk for the country and, while nationalisation would hit public sector debt, the increase would be "quite limited."
+Leterme also said guarantees Belgium planned to provide to Dexia did not represent a risk for the country and, while nationalization would hit public sector debt, the increase would be "quite limited."

 However, Belgian government bonds underperformed their German counterparts partly due to concerns that Belgium would face a hefty bill for Dexia.
 The 10-year yield spread rose to 2.22 percent, a three-week high.